dragmakex/shitty-website/README.md

 Personal website

-This my small personal website where I just create a bunch of random things!
+Extremely old shitty website, which I needed to activate for a party.